turingschool/career-development-curriculum/module_four/job_search_mentorship_application.md

 ### Short Answer Responses
 4 = Well Above Expectations:

+* Short answers provide clear and detailed ideas, enthusiasm for job search mentorship, and specific ways that the student will exhibit agency over their job search

-3 = Meets Expectations
+3 = Meets Expectations:

+* Short answers provide clear and detailed ideas and enthusiasm for job search mentorship

-2 = Below Expectations
+2 = Below Expectations:

+* Short answers are general or indirect, indicating that the student is unsure of what they want mentoring for or what they want in their job search

 1 = Well Below Expectations:

-* Short answers are incomplete, do not directly answer the questions, or have not been included in submission
+* Short answers are incomplete, do not answer the questions, or have not been included in submission

 ### Alumni Portfolio
 4 = Well Above Expectations:

+* Alumni portfolio has no spelling/grammatical errors, has a personalized, relevant, and authentic professional summary, and incorporates at least 3 projects and/or personal projects that are outside the Turing curriculum

 3 = Meets Expectations:

+* Alumni portfolio includes all necessary components, a well-written professional summary, no spelling/grammatical errors, and incorporates relevant feedback

 2 = Below Expectations:

-* Alumni portfolio is missing 1 component, contains some spelling/grammatical errors, and/or has not incorporated feedback
+* Alumni portfolio is missing 1 component, contains some spelling/grammatical errors, and/or has not incorporated relevant feedback

 1 = Well Below Expectations: